dilshankarunarathne/docker-notes/README.md

 ## Installing Docker

-At the time I'm typing this note, Windows and macOS
+At the time I'm typing this note, there is a Docker Desktop application for Windows and macOS